JDDoesDev/presentations/osmi.md

 Note:  This is where you ask about
 - developers, PMs, HR
-- diabetes, HTN, flu, etc

 <!--s-->
 <!-- .slide: data-background-color="#675b53" -->

 # How many of you are developers?

-Note: Or themers, or site builders, or anything directly related to the tech
+Note: Or here to learn development, themers, or site builders, or anything directly related to the tech

 <!--s-->
 <!-- .slide: data-background-color="#675b53" -->